Godofbrowser/vuejs-dialog/README.md

     verification: 'continue', // for hard confirm, user will be prompted to type this to enable the proceed button
     verificationHelp: 'Type "[+:verification]" below to confirm', // Verification help text. [+:verification] will be matched with 'options.verification' (i.e 'Type "continue" below to confirm')
-    clicksCount: 3, // for soft confirm, user will be asked to click on "proceed" btn 3 times before actually proceeding };
+    clicksCount: 3, // for soft confirm, user will be asked to click on "proceed" btn 3 times before actually proceeding
+    clickOutsideCloses: false // set to true to close the dialog when clicking outside of the dialog window, i.e. click landing on the mask
+};

 this.$dialog.confirm(message, options)